-Over the years, we have had dozens of speakers on a spectrum of subjects ranging from strategy and governance, all aspects of income generation, to EDI, community engagement and volunteering.
+Over the years, we have had dozens of speakers on a spectrum of subjects ranging from strategy and governance, all aspects of income generation, to EDI, community engagement, organisational culture and volunteering.

 Below are details about some of our recent sessions.
 For more information, contact me.

 At our first session of 2024, we welcomed Ann Lee who recently stepped down as CEO of St Margaret's Hospice in Somerset.
 She had previously been Director of Care.